Latera medieval village (Viterbo - Italy)

 The medieval village is very small and has no buildings and / or monuments of relevance, the alleys are clean and well maintained, several houses have been restored without a focus on the historical context of the village creating a harmonious and seemingly untidy.

 Latera photo gallery

-All the photos, albums and movies of Latera on this site are from Robert.
+All photos, albums and videos on this site are by Robert.